JosephKav/Release-Notifier/README.md

       access_token: 'GITHUB_ACCESS_TOKEN'              # Optional.
 GitHub access token to use.
 Allows smaller interval (higher API rate limit).
       skip_slack: false                                # Optional.
 Don't send Slack messages for new releases of this service.
       skip_webhook: false                              # Optional.
 Don't send WebHooks for new releases of this service.
-      interval: 600                                    # Optional.
-Amount of seconds to sleep between querying the URL for the version.
+      interval: 10m                                    # Optional.
+The duration (AhBmCs where h is hours, m is minutes and s is seconds) to sleep between querying the URL for the version.
 ```
 The values of the optional boolean arguments are the default values.